EmuxEvans/connector-bridge-container-awsiot/README.md

 <<< TBD>>>

+2).
+Create your IAM Access Key ID and Secret Access Key to enable the AWS CLI in your container.
+Record those values

 3).
 Next go to https://connector.mbed.com and create your mbed Connector Account

 4).
 Once your Connector account is created, you need to "Access Keys" to create an API Key/Token